Track your nutrition and health goals

 Is Poha Good for the Thyroid?

 Poha is low in cholesterol and calories and provides fiber, vitamins, and healthy fats.
-Including selenium-rich and fiber-rich poha varieties in your diet may support thyroid function as part of a balanced diet.
+It is a safe breakfast choice for people with hypothyroid or hyperthyroid conditions.
+Including selenium-rich seeds (sesame, sunflower) alongside poha supports thyroid function.

 Is Poha Good for Immunity?

 Yes.
-Poha provides iron, vitamin C, vitamin D, vitamin E, magnesium, copper, and manganese — all of which play essential roles in immune function.
-Poha also has probiotic properties from the fermentation of rice flakes.
+Poha provides iron, vitamin C, vitamin D, vitamin E, magnesium, copper, and manganese — all of which play important roles in immune function.
+The iron in poha is particularly significant for maintaining immune cell production.

 Is Poha Good for Muscle Gain?

-Poha alone is not a high-protein food.
-For muscle gain, pair poha with protein-rich foods such as eggs, paneer, curd, or sprouts.
-Check the recipes section on the Hint app for high-protein Indian meal ideas.
+Poha alone is not a high-protein food (2.7g/100g).
+For muscle gain, pair poha with protein-rich foods such as eggs, paneer, curd, or a protein shake.
+Poha provides the carbohydrate energy needed for training and recovery, making it a useful pre-workout meal component.

 Disadvantages of Eating Poha